qpliu/esolang/pointless/README.md

 defining operations that read, write, and move the head for each tape independently.

-Using tapes for input, output, code, and data, a brainfuck interpreter could be implemented in Pointless.
+A brainfuck interpreter could be implemented in Pointless by encoding tapes for input, output, code, and data as its state.

 Implementation
 ==============